HacDan/100-days-of-code/log.md

 Overall, I'm having a blast working with Android again.
 Constraint layout makes this 100 times easier.
 I do fear, though, that learning Constraint layout may be a waste of time due to Jetpack Compose.
 Only time will tell.

+### Day 4: June 26th, 2022

+#### Coursework
+Updated Tip Calculator app to use String Format.
+Apparnently Kotlin has some currency formatting built in that I will probably conver to.

+Also implemented displaying the total in the app along wiht rounding the tip up to the next dollar.

+Read a bit about view binding.
+Planning on implementing that tomorrow instead of the old FindViewById method.